laurent-x1/alx-pre_course/README.md

-# This iis an update on this .
+# This is an update on this .
 alx-pre_course
 I'm now a ALX Student, this is my first repository as a full-stack engineer